cscart/docs/en/user_guide/payment_methods/paypal.rst

 ********************************
-How To: Set Up PayPal in CS-Cart
+How To: Set up PayPal in CS-Cart
 ********************************

 CS-Cart provides PayPal integrations to ensure a seamless and secure payment experience for both merchants and customers.